Amazon launches online pharmacy in new contest with drug retail

 TJ Parker, PillPack’s CEO and vice president of Amazon Pharmacy, said in a statement the retailer aimed to bring “customer obsession to an industry that can be inconvenient and confusing.”

-Amazon faces entrenched competition from Walgreens Boots Alliance Inc, CVS Health Corp, Walmart Inc, Rite Aid Corp RAD.N, Kroger Co KR.N and others.
+The company faces entrenched competition from Walgreens Boots Alliance Inc, CVS Health Corp, Walmart Inc, Rite Aid Corp, Kroger Co and others.
 Take-up of online ordering of drugs has been low, according to market research from J.D.
 Power.

+Amazon injects a new look and feel into a space that has been dominated by a few large mail order pharmacies like CVS, Cigna Corp and UnitedHealth’s Optum, analysts from brokerage Evercore ISI said in a note.

+“Consumers have historically not warmed to mail delivery of prescriptions, as customer service has been a weaker point of this service,” they added.

+Shares of Walgreens Boots Alliance, Rite Aid and CVS tumbled between 8% and 12%, while those of drug distributors Mckesson Corp, Cardinal Health Inc and Amerisourcebergen Corp were down 2% to 5%.

 Should Prime members prefer buying in person, Amazon said its discounts on non-insurance purchases apply at more than 50,000 brick-and-mortar pharmacies - including those run by rivals.
-Inside Rx, a subsidiary of Cigna Corp's CI.N Evernorth, administers that benefit, Amazon said.
+Inside Rx, a subsidiary of Cigna’s Evernorth, administers that benefit, Amazon said.

 Still, the pandemic may help bring drug orders online.
 E-commerce has surged this year as governments told people to stay home to stave off infections of COVID-19, and Prime members - more than 150 million globally - may be receptive to buying medication online now that it’s from Amazon.